Developer-driven software distribution is a bad idea, which is why I dislike things like Flatpak.

 GPG key: 0E082B40E4376B1E.

-oc.todon.fr is an actively-moderated mostly French-speaking Mastodon instance. oc.todon.fr est une instance Mastodon principalement francophone et avec une modération active.
+oc.todon.fr is a mostly French-speaking Mastodon instance with an active moderation. oc.todon.fr est une instance Mastodon principalement francophone et avec une modération active.